 Get a taste of fishing in Alaska with a shorter but fun packed package.
 It’s the perfect package if you’re limited on time or want a fishy addition to your other travel plans.
 Pick 2 days of guided – salmon, trout, or halibut.
+Package details / Book

 Enjoy the adventurous side of Alaska with this guided sightseeing package.
 It’s all the best of the Kenai Peninsula – whale watching, glaciers, bears viewing, rafting or kayaking, and hiking!
+Package details / Book

 For those who want a balance of adventure and leisurely exploring – this package is perfect for you!
 Balance out your 2 days of fishing and 1 day of guided sightseeing with 3 free days to see Alaska’s Kenai Peninsula at your own pace.
+Package details / Book

 The best of Southcentral Alaska.
 A package that takes you from Denali to Homer, with a stay in Girdwood along the way.
 Visit Denali State Park, The Chugach National Forest, Kenai Fjords National Park, and Kachemak Bay State Park.
+Package details / Book

 Build your own customized trip by selecting your desired fishing and sightseeing trips.

-You will need to book your flight into the Anchorage International Airport.
+• Fly to Anchorage: You will need to book your flight into the Anchorage International Airport.
 Check travelocity or similar websites for best rates on flights.
 Talk to us about coordinating flight arrival and departure times with check-in and check-out times at lodge.

-Rent a car in Anchorage and enjoy a scenic 3 hour drive south to our location.
+• Drive from Anchorage to Soldotna (Kenai): Rent a car in Anchorage and enjoy a scenic 3 hour drive south to our location.
 You’ll travel along Turnagan Arm, through the Chugach National Forest, alongside the Kenai River, and through the Kenai National Wildlife Refuge.
 The drive will actually be an unforgettable part of your trip.

-If time is short or you don’t want to drive 3 hours from Anchorage, consider a flight from Anchorage to Kenai.
+• Fly from Anchorage to Kenai: If time is short or you don’t want to drive 3 hours from Anchorage, consider a flight from Anchorage to Kenai.
 This short 15 minute flight departs from Anchorage International Airport, and is reasonably priced.
-Rent a car once you arrive to Kenai and drive 15 minutes to our lodge.
+Rent a car once you arrive to Kenai and drive 15 minutes to our Soldotna lodge and cabins.

 The best Alaska trip really depends on what your individual group goals are.
-Some people travel to Alaska to fish only, sightsee only, or to do a combination of fishing and sightseeing.
+Some people travel to Alaska to fish only, sightsee only, or do a combination of fishing and sightseeing.
 What you want to do determines when you should plan your visit to Alaska.
 Each fishing or sightseeing option has peak dates where you will have the best experience.
 Our job as trip planners at Alaska Silvertip Lodge and Cabins is to find out what your goals are and provide you with the best dates available for your trip.
 If you work with someone who has that mindset then the chances of you having a good trip are much better.

 Depending on what you want to do, the amount of time you have, and the amount of money you want to spend there are many parts of Alaska that may be best to visit.
 The Kenai Peninsula is a great option for people traveling to Alaska because it offers a premium outdoor experience and is located in close proximity to Anchorage, a major city with an international airport.
 You can rent a car and be on the Kenai Peninsula in 1 hour.
 There are more than a handful of state and national parks.
-The fishing and sightseeing adventures are world class on the Kenai peninsula and it is known as Alaska’s Playground.
+The fishing and sightseeing adventures are world-class on the Kenai peninsula and it is known as Alaska’s Playground.